Here are some helpful Apps for Traveling in Thailand

-If you’re visiting a major city in Thailand like Bangkok or Chiang Mai, consider downloading a ride sharing app like Uber or Grab to get from place to place.
-A standard ride around town will cost you about 60 baht (less than 2 dollars), and about 100-200 baht less than a tuk tuk or taxi will charge you.
-You can pay with card or cash through the app and avoid potentially sketchy bargaining situations or getting lost with taxi and tuk tuk drivers.
+If you’re visiting a major city in Thailand like Bangkok or Chiang Mai, consider downloading a ride-sharing app like Grab to get from place to place.
+A standard ride around town will cost you about 60 baht (less than 2 dollars), and about 100-200 baht less than a tuk-tuk or taxi will charge you.
+You can pay with card or cash through the app and avoid potentially sketchy bargaining situations or getting lost with taxi and tuk-tuk drivers.

 This app is absolutely necessary.
 You will get lost at some point in Thailand.
 Google Maps can get you back on track, even if you don’t have WiFi.
 You can even download maps to certain locations and save them to use when you’re offline.
 You can search for nearby attractions, restaurants, shopping, and events through the app too.
 Just download it!